walkjivefly/monitors/README.md

 `curl` call.
 Rate-limiting is less likely to be an issue with paid API access.

-An alternative to paying for API access to a 3rd party explorer could be to compare heights between multiple copies of a chain you run on more than one servicenode.
+An alternative to paying for API access to a third party explorer could be to compare heights between multiple copies of a chain you run on more than one servicenode.

 Another possibility is to simply make an
-`xrService GetBlockCount` call to the servicenode network, specifying a node count larger than 1 and hoping the consensus answer is correct.
+`xrService GetBlockCount` call to the servicenode network, specifying a node count larger than one and hoping the consensus answer is correct.
 Historically there have been many times when the servicenode consensus for a particular chain was incorrect so I have chosen not to take this approach.
 Maybe in the future when the network is larger and the majority of servicenode operators realise the importance of keeping their wallets correctly synced, this will be a more viable alternative.

+Yet another possibility is for the monitor to report the local chain height, explorer chain height and servicenode consensus height.

 If you do extend the monitoring, either through external scripts or inline code in the sampler config, please consider contributing them